jacksonfellows/research_summer_23/README.md

 # Investigating Shallow Forearc Structure Within the Southern 1964 MW 9.2 Great Alaska Earthquake Asperity With a Dense Nodal Seismic Array and Marine Airgun Shots #

+This repository contains code, data, and figures for my [URISE](https://www.iris.edu/hq/internship/) summer internship project.
+My mentor was Professor Lindsay Worthington at University of New Mexico.
+I am planning on presenting my results at the Fall 2023 AGU session in San Francisco.

 ## Python environment ##

 To build the lock file: